 A customer received a phone call about a pre-registered car he was looking to purchase, although the conversation digressed to an offer of a brand new car for just £1 extra.
 He was confused, but thinking it was a good deal he paid a deposit over the phone and gave his details to secure the finance.

 He didn’t hear anything after that to confirm that the finance had been accepted or anything regarding the delivery of the vehicle, except for an odd call from Vauxhall Partners who asked if he qualified for a discount through his workplace.
 He replied by saying that he didn’t and when he said ‘no’, they hung up pretty quickly.

-The customer went in to the showroom 11 days after paying the deposit because he was sure that they had taken the deposit and sold the car to someone else.
-It transpired that the car had arrived that day and one of the salesmen let slip that the reason they had managed to get the deal so cheap is because one of their Team Leaders had registered the customer as a family friend with Vauxhall Partners to secure the discount.
+The customer went into the showroom 11 days after paying the deposit because he was sure that they had taken the deposit and sold the car to someone else.
+The car had arrived that day and one of the salesmen let slip that the reason they had managed to get the deal so cheap is because one of their Team Leaders had registered the customer as a family friend with Vauxhall Partners to secure the discount.